HaxeFlixel/flixel-docs/documentation/01_tutorial/01-the-power-of-haxeflixel.html.md

 It is a library that is easy to use, but offers the freedom and power to do anything you can think of without limitations caused by a rigid interface.

-You can find out more about HaxeFlixel, [here](http://haxeflixel.com/documentation/about/).
+You can find out more about HaxeFlixel [here](http://haxeflixel.com/documentation/about/).